UMAprotocol/docs/docs/developers/designing-incentives.md

 The uGAS liquidity mining program is performed similarly, but is designed so that only people that minted tokens **AND** provided liquidity would be able to liquidity mine.
 This design was chosen to reduce the impact on token price, as liquidity miners would not be able to mine by just purchasing tokens.
 The main uGAS AMM pool was on Uniswap rather than balancer, so a different [script](https://github.com/UMAprotocol/protocol/blob/master/packages/affiliates/liquidity-mining/CalculateUniswapLPRewards.js) was used to calculate Uniswap LM rewards.
 This Uniswap calculation script by default supports the minters + liquidity provider requirement.
 [Here](https://github.com/UMAprotocol/protocol/pull/2272) is an example PR that details this calculation further.

+## Implementing a dApp mining program

+Refer to these [instructions](https://github.com/UMAprotocol/protocol/blob/master/packages/affiliates/README.md) for a quick overview on how a dApp mining program could be constructed.
 <!-- TO DO
 ## Calculating APY for Liquidity Miners -->